-Ashesi Units: 1; Credit Hours: 4.5; Hours per week classroom: 3; Hours per week discussion: 1.5 Hours of Study outside of the class (reading, assignments, studying, projects, and so on: 9 per week)
+Ashesi Units: 1; Credit Hours: 4; Hours per week classroom: 3; Hours per week lab: 1.5

+Hours of Study outside of the class (reading, assignments, studying, projects, and so on:6 - 9 per week)

-This course will introduce a collection of methods which embody an "engineering" approach (i.e., scientific method) to the development of computer software.
+This course will introduce a collection of methods which embody an "engineering" approach to the development of computer software.
 The content starts with development lifecycle models, such as waterfall, agile development, etc. and then continues to cover requirements specification, the Unified Modelling Language (UML), software architecture, object-oriented analysis and design, design patterns and testing.
 Software engineering is an inherently practical subject and applying the concepts being taught is a vital component of developing expertise in this area.
 Consequently, students undertake a substantial group project, working through a number of stages of the development of a (larger) software application.
-Students will be supervised but will be expected to largely organize themselves and their work, learning key transferable skills in management and organization.
+Students will be supervised but will be expected to largely organize themselves and their work, learning key transferrable skills in management and organisation.
+Emphasis will be placed on how projects will meet Sustainability Development Goals (SDGs) and pull in Artificial Intelligence to enrich their projects.
+The course will also serve as an incubator for student ideas.